 To the north of the courtyard is an accentuated room, 11, that may have been two stories high.
 A subsidiary door, leading to corridor 8, was hacked out in the west wall.
 Behind the threshold is a large gorgoneion.
 It is surrounded on three sides by a black-and-white geometrical mosaic, an arrangement that is usually interpreted as belonging to a triclinium.
 The pattern to the east of the gorgoneion is wider than that to the west.

 The remains of a thick layer of plaster looking like opus signinum on the south wall of room 10 may indicate that this wall had marble revetment.
 Remains and traces of plaster can be found throughout the building, both on the in- and outside.
 There are some scanty remains of paint (bands).
-During the excavation paintings imitating marble revetment could be seen in rooms 16 and 17.
-The paintings are dated by Van Essen in the period Constantine-Theodosius I, by Borda in the period of Constantine .
-The mosaics are dated by Becatti at the end of the third or in the first half of the fourth century (contemporaneous with the vittatum), by Van Essen in the period of Constantine or later .
+During the excavation, paintings imitating marble revetment could be seen in rooms 16 and 17.
+The paintings are dated by Van Essen to the period Constantine-Theodosius I, by Borda to the period of Constantine .
+The mosaics are dated by Becatti to the end of the third or the first half of the fourth century (contemporaneous with the vittatum), by Van Essen to the period of Constantine or later .

 In the second and third century the building may well have had the same plan and function as in the fourth, but only excavations below the present floor-level can provide more information about the history of the building.
 The Constantinian building has so far always been regarded as a dwelling, hence the designation "domus" .
 The plan of the building certainly allows this interpretation: vestibule 6 with a bench, courtyard 10 with porticus, triclinium / accentuated room 11, cubicula (?)
 3, 16 and 17, independent shop 4, door-keeper's rooms (?)
 1 and 2, and kitchen 18.
 This interpretation is very problematic however.
 The building is flanked by two major streets and situated at a square that is facing the nearby Porta Laurentina.
 No other Ostian domus from the third or fourth century is so "open" to the outside world .
 When a domus is on an intersection, the main entrance or a side wall may be on a major street, but then the other road is invariably of less importance .
 On such an exposed location one would expect to find rather an office of taxi-drivers (cisiarii).
 And there is an additional problem, namely the nature of the traffic through the city gate.
 The Porta Laurentina led to the area to the south of Ostia, today known as the Pianabella.
 On the west side of this plain, along the coast, was a long row of large and luxurious villas.
 On the plain itself were some farms, but it was primarily the major necropolis of Ostia, up to the Canale dello Stagno, at a distance of 2.7 kilometers from the Porta Laurentina .
 This means that funeral processions must have passed the building daily, making its interpretation as a domus even more unlikely.
 According to Bodel the mortality rate may have been 40 per 1000, or 4%.
 This means that with a population of 50.000, 2000 people died in Ostia each year, or 5 to 6 per day on average .

 Do the three gorgoneia help us in interpreting the building?
 Whether their number, three, is a reference to the three gorgones Stheno, Euryale and Medusa, I would not know.
 Numerous examples of gorgoneia can be found in Ostian wall-paintings, four in mosaics .
 The gorgoneia in wall-paintings are always small and never dominating.
 The mosaics are found in dwellings and seats of guilds .
 In three cases the gorgoneion is the central emblema, sometimes large, but never is the emblema dominating: instead they are incorporated in the rest of the mosaic and blended into its motifs.
 Furthermore, they are not behind a threshold.
-Our gorgoneia stand out because of their number (three), position (directly behind a threshold) and domination over the remainder of each mosaic, also being the only figurative motifs in the mosaics.
+Our gorgoneia stand out because of their number (three), position (directly behind a threshold), size (on average about 2 x 2 m.), and domination over the remainder of each mosaic, also being the only figurative motifs in the mosaics.
 Apparently there was a strong relation between the whole building and Medusa.

 Becatti suggests that the text below one of the heads should be understood as "Avoid Gorgo!".
 The implication is that the people inside the building were warning visitors to the building to behave properly, so that they would not undergo the wrath of Medusa.
 This is most problematic inside a domus.
 It is awkward, to say the least, that the accentuated room / triclinium had to be protected in such an emphatic way.
 As a parallel one could think of texts painted on the walls of a triclinium in the House of the Moralist (III 4, 2.3) in Pompeii :